With the passing of Amendment 64, adults 21 or older in Colorado can legally possess two ounces (28 grams) of marijuana or THC.

 A new DUI law is in effect in Colorado which sets a legal limit for the amount of active THC in your system while driving.
 The legal limit is 5 nanograms per milliliter of blood.
 This law was fiercely debated with the main issue being that people metabolize THC at different rates and as a result, the amount of impairment varies drastically from person to person.
 Unlike alcohol, where if you are over 0.08 you are impaired, it's hard to determine if a person is impaired or not based upon THC levels alone.

 The "open container" law in Colorado makes it illegal to possess marijuana in the passenger area of a vehicle if it is in an open container, a container with broken seals, or if there is evidence of consumption.
 But what constitutes as an open container of marijuana in a motor vehicle?
+In general, cannabis must be kept in a locking or childproof container out of the reach of the driver (e.g. in the trunk of a car).
 If your buds are in a plastic bag, is that considered open container.
 We expand upon this topic and provide practical advice in our blog article, Driving with Marijuana in Colorado.

 Simply put, don't do it.
 The Feds are watching Colorado closely and although it is tempting to bring some recreational cannabis back to your home state, doing so has the potential to give the DEA and law enforcement even more reason to crack down.